 Post-marketing surveillance is a critical part of the process of ensuring that all new treatments are safe once they are in use in the general population.
 It is not unusual that potential safety markers, including exceptionally rare events are identified as part of this process.
 Ultimately, regulators such as the EMA and HPRA will take evidence-based decisions on concerns that may arise, taking into the account the risks and benefits associated with the vaccines and associated with contracting Covid-19.

-Therefore we would strongly encourage people with epilepsy and others to get the vaccine considering the current circumstances – mass vaccination is the pathway to get back to normal; something we are all now longing for.
+Therefore, we would strongly encourage people with epilepsy and others to get the vaccine considering the current circumstances and in order to protect ourselves and others from being adversely affected by the virus.

 We would also encourage everyone to please get your information about the vaccines from reliable sources such as the HSE, HPRA, European Medicines Agency or international equivalents such as the UK’s MHRA or US FDA.